shashu10/Worst-Tic-Tac-Toe/README.md

 O| |
 O| |
 ```
-The computer which is designed to let you win.
 Simple command line game.
 User is X, computer is O
+The computer is designed to let you win.

 User places an X by typing a number from 1 - 9
 ```